XRPLF/xrpl-dev-portal/API.md

 * The returned JSON object will include a `success` field indicating whether the request was successful or not.

-* If an error occurred, the returned object will include `error` and `message` fields, where `error` is a short string identifying the error that occurred, and `message` will be a longer human-readable string explaining what went wrong.

 ### Errors

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Errors can be represented by general HTTP response codes.
+Errors specific to `ripple-rest` will return a 200 status but will include `error` and `message` fields, where `error` is a short string identifying the error that occurred, and `message` will be a longer human-readable string explaining what went wrong.

 ### API Objects